john-lay/learn-z80-assembly/README.md

 Basic artithmetic calculations (addition and subtraction).
-Uses labels, label values (EQU), relative jump (jr), compare (cp), compare to zero (z), addition (add) and subtraction (sub)
+Uses labels, label values (EQU), relative jump (jr), compare (cp), compare to zero (z), addition (add) and subtraction (sub) The DJNZ (Decrement, Jump if Not Zero) (only works in the `b` register) instruction is missing from the Gameboy instruction set.

 ![screenshot of lesson3](https://github.com/john-lay/learn-z80-assembly/raw/master/lesson3/lesson3-screenshot.png)